A free handwritten typeface called simon says download it now

-It’s hand drawn, I did it on the tube, on the way to work — so its a bit wobbly here and there, but it gives it a bit of character.
+It’s hand drawn, I did it on the tube, on the way to work — so it’s a bit wobbly here and there, but it gives it a bit of character.

 What’s in a name?

 That’s easy.
-I named it simon says — because my name is, wait for it, simon, and it sounds better than simple simon.
+I named it Simon says — because my name is, wait for it, Simon, and it sounds better than simple Simon.

 Handwritten typeface – how do I use it?

 It’s a friendly, fun handwritten typeface, weird, as I’m a grumpy sod!
 So use it to add that personal touch to your design work.
-Handwitten fonts are great for invites, fonts, cards, tote bags and t-shirts.
+Handwritten fonts are great for invites, fonts, cards, tote bags and t-shirts.

 People say that handwritten typefaces are inherently feminine, not sure I agree, you decide.
-If I had to sum it up, I’d say its a spontaneous and informal handwritten font.
+If I had to sum it up, I’d say it’s a spontaneous and informal handwritten font.

 I’ve posted samples below, from my behance to show you what I’ve done with it.